joshuamkite/tarot-card-shuffle-draw-lambda/README.md

 There is a cross platform command line port (sorry, no illustrations!) available with binaries packaged for various operating systems - see [tarot-card-shuffle-draw](https://github.com/joshuamkite/tarot-card-shuffle-draw)

 There is a dockerised port with accompanying Helm chart that can be run in plain docker or installed on Kubernetes - see [tarot-card-shuffle-draw-web](https://github.com/joshuamkite/tarot-card-shuffle-draw-web).
-A pre-built Docker image accompanies each release on [GitHub Container Registry](ghcr.io/joshuamkite/tarot-card-shuffle-draw-web/tarot_shuffle_draw)